FIREKEEPERS CASINO HOTEL

 Kathy George was named CEO in May of 2017 after serving for five years as General Manager and Vice President of Hotel Operations.
 Her commitment to service is not exclusive to her work, she is also very active in the local community.
 She sits on the Board of Directors for the Calhoun County Visitors Bureau, plays a large role in raising funds for S.A.F.E.
 Place, the area’s domestic violence shelter, and has served as the Tournament Director for the FireKeepers Casino Hotel Championship, a stop on the Symetra Tour – Road to The LPGA.

 FireKeepers executive staff and leaders of the NHBP announced in July of 2018 their plans to construct a new hotel tower.
 With more rooms and potentially more meeting space, FireKeepers will be able to market and attract guests from greater distances, bringing new visitors to the area and boosting the local economy.
-A groundbreaking date will be announced in the near future.
 Details such as budget, additional jobs, number of rooms, amenities and other specifics will also be released as the project progresses.

 Construction on the hotel tower will provide an additional 203 hotel rooms, including fourteen suites, plus a transformed hotel lobby area, a new signature restaurant, new high limit slot and table game areas and a new VIP lounge.
 The groundbreaking ceremony took place less than two months before the tribe celebrates the 10th Anniversary of the Grand Opening of FireKeepers Casino.

 The new eight-story hotel will be designed in alignment with FireKeepers’ existing standards of excellence, as the current hotel has been designated a AAA Four Diamond award winner for the past five consecutive years.
 The new hotel rooms will feature upscale built-in décor along with the latest in guest service technology.